bambamayo/reviewme-backend/README.md

 ## Reviewme backend

-Backend for a reviews application build with nodejs(express js) and mongodb(mongoose) and hosted on heroku
+Backend for a reviews application built with nodejs(express js) and mongodb(mongoose)